NETWAYS/icinga-installer/README.md

 Requirements:
  * Puppet >= 6.1.0 < 8

-The default Admin-Account for Icinga Web 2 is 'icingaadmin' and 'icinga' as password.
+The default Admin-Account for Icinga Web 2 is 'icingaadmin', the random initial password is displayed at the end of the installation process.

 ```bash
 $ icinga-installer [-i] -S server-ido-mysql|server-ido-pgsql|worker|agent